chorus-ai/chorus-extract-upload/README.md

 source {venv_directory}/bin/activate
 ```

-The `chorus-upload` tool can be run from its source directory as
+The `chorus-upload` tool can be run from its source directory FOLLOWING THE GENERAL PATTERN as

 ```
 cd chorus-extract-upload